January 13, 2023

 In this regard, digital shoppers and brick-and-mortar shoppers have some things in common.
 They appreciate convenience, efficiency, good customer service, and a streamlined process.

 The stark reality is that most consumers are going to need to change their shopping habits because things are getting expensive.
-Polls conducted by Cision found that 85% of consumers are concerned or even very concerned about inflation and that 66% are more mindful about spending, even on basics like groceries.
+Polls conducted by Cision found that 85% of consumers are concerned about inflation.
+66% of those who are concerned have become more mindful about spending, even on basics like groceries.

 Around 45% feel like they can’t financially support their former lifestyle.
 Many consumers are turning to credit, according to credit reporting agency Transunion.
 They also found that credit card balances are increasing, with the average balance being $4,857 in Q3 of 2021 and $5,474 in Q3 of 2022.